Lowest Taxes in Europe

 • funeral allowance

-Accordingly, social tax includes payments for different purposes.
-For example, payments for the accumulation of pensions, maternity benefits, sickness, disability, incapacity for work and unemployment benefits (insurance).
+Therefore, accordingly, in social tax, the following payments for different purposes include: payment for accumulation of pensions, maternity benefits, sickness, disability, incapacity for work and unemployment benefits (insurance).

-Tax payers are: employers, employees, self-employed persons and persons who voluntarily pay social tax.
+The taxpayers are employers, employees, self-employed persons, and persons who pay social tax at their own wish.

-Basically, the higher the amount of social tax paid, the higher the social security of the taxpayer (e.g. the amount of old age pension depends on the amount of social tax paid).
+Or in other words, the more social tax paid, the higher the social security of the taxpayer; for example, the old-age pension depends on the amount of social tax paid.

-The name of social tax varies from country to country.
-For example, in the UK it is called “National Insurance”, in Ireland it is called “Pay Related Social Insurance (PRSI)”, in other countries it is called “social insurance”.
+The name of social tax is different in every country.
+For example, in the UK it is called “National Insurance,” in Ireland, “Pay Related Social Insurance (PRSI),” and in other countries, it is called “social insurance.”

 Table of social taxes for different European countries, showing the tax rate in per cent: